jj-vcs/jj/docs/FAQ.md

 The wiki lists additional TUIs and GUIs beyond the terminal: [GUI-and-TUI](https://github.com/jj-vcs/jj/wiki/GUI-and-TUI)

+### How do I keep `jj squash` non-interactive for scripts or agents?

+Pass `--no-editor` to accept the default combined description when `jj squash` would otherwise open an editor (for example, when both the source and destination commits have descriptions).
+You can also keep the editor closed by providing a description directly with `--message` or by reusing the destination description with `--use-destination-message`.

 ### <a name="should-i-co-locate-my-repository"></a>Should I colocate my repository?

 Colocating a Jujutsu repository allows you to use both Jujutsu and Git in the